mooror/sl-prepend-append-field/README.md

 Documentation
 ------------

-Originally inspired by Cpanel's database fields and bootstrap's input groups, this module adds a new form field type to silvertripe called PrependAppendField.
-This field type is a subclass of the TextField but with the addition of prepending and appending functionality (+ basic validation).
+Originally inspired by Cpanel's database fields and bootstrap's input groups, this module adds a new form field type to silverstripe called PrependAppendField.
+This field type is a subclass of the TextField class with the addition of prepending and appending functionality (+ basic validation).
 This added functionality allows for a very simple way of appending or prepending strings onto user input and storing it in the database.

 Installation
 ------------